regenrek/regenrek-blog-11ty/src/posts/2019-05-02-how-to-markdown-nuxt.md

 ## 1.2 Enable `markdown`

-Start with adding `frontmatter-markdown-loader` to handle markdown file parsing in your project.
+To parse markdown you need an appropiate loader so we add `frontmatter-markdown-loader` to our project.

 ```bash
 npm install frontmatter-markdown-loader